balaji-dr/Dis-assist-er/backend/README.md

+## Backend

-This folder is the backend of the application
+This folder contains the backend code.